Earewien/godot-yet-another-behavior-tree/README.md

 ➡️ In some cases, you will need to share information between your AI nodes.
 To avoid to create side scripts and/or stateful entities, this behavior tree also provides the notion of Blackboard.
 In a blackboard, you can store key-value datas.
 They can be retrieve and updated from any node in your tree.
 Blackboard is not erased between tree execution, meaning you can store persistent datas in it.

+➡️ Once in a while, it is useful to disable a tree node, to prevent it's behavior.
+A simple way to do that is to remove the tree node from the tree itself ; but if you want to reactivate the tree bahavior, you will need to re-add the tree njode in the tree.
+That's not user-friendly.
+To avoid that situation, it is possible to disable a node by setting its `process_modde` property (*built-in Godot*) to `PROCESS_MODE_DISABLED`.
+Note that disablAsed nodes are checked by *composite nodes* only, meaning it's the composite node that will not *tick* its child node if its `process_mode` is disabled.
+As a consequence, disabling a *decorator* child node has no effect, instead the decorator itself must be disabled.

 *(See below for full node documentation)*

 ➡️ Having nice features is cool, but beeing able to use them in an easy way is cooler 😎. **Yet Another Behavior Tree** provides a nice Godot Editor integration throught